 Equipment You Need to Grind Coffee Accurately

+Grinding accurately starts with the right tools.
 A burr grinder is essential.
 Burr grinders crush coffee between two burrs, producing consistent particle sizes.
 Consistency keeps extraction balanced and flavors clear.
-Blade grinders chop unevenly, creating a mix of fine dust and large chunks.
-That often leads to bitterness and sourness in the same cup.
+Blade grinders chop unevenly, creating a mix of fine dust and large chunks that often leads to bitterness and sourness in the same cup.
+For a deeper look at why this matters, see our guide on why your grinder matters more than your coffee maker.

 Manual burr grinders offer excellent control at a lower cost but require more effort.
 Electric burr grinders provide speed and convenience, especially if you brew daily.

+Look for a grinder with fine adjustment settings so you can make small corrections.
 Pair your grinder with a digital scale.
 Grind size and dose work together.
+The standard starting point for most brew methods is a 1:16 ratio by weight, one gram of coffee for every 16 grams of water.
 If your dose changes, extraction changes.
 A scale ensures you are adjusting one variable at a time.

 How Coffee Characteristics Affect Grind Size

 Grind size does not exist in isolation.
 The coffee itself matters.
+For a fuller picture of how roast level affects flavor, see our guide to coffee roasting and flavor profiles.

 Light Roasts

 Light roasts are denser because they spend less time in the roaster.
 Water extracts flavor more slowly from dense beans, so a slightly finer grind often helps increase extraction and highlight sweetness and clarity.
-This is especially noticeable in pour over brewing.
+This is especially noticeable in pour-over brewing.

 Dark Roasts

 Dark roasts are more porous and brittle.
 They extract quickly.
 A slightly coarser grind helps slow extraction and prevents bitterness, ashiness, or harsh flavors.
+Roast level adjustments always depend on the brew method, but understanding density helps you know which direction to move.

 Freshness

+Freshly roasted coffee releases carbon dioxide.
+That gas can affect water flow and extraction, especially in espresso and pour-over.
+As coffee ages, carbon dioxide fades and flavors gradually dull.
 A slightly finer grind can help maintain proper extraction as coffee rests, but it cannot restore aromatics that have already faded.
 This is why freshness matters and why grind size often requires small adjustments over time.

-Brew Methods and How to Dial in the Perfect Grind
+Brew Methods and How to Dial In the Perfect Grind

 Espresso

+Espresso requires a very fine grind, think fine sand rather than powder.
+Keep your dose and yield consistent, then adjust grind size to control flow rate.
 If your espresso tastes sharp, sour, or thin, the grind is likely too coarse.
 If it tastes harsh or the shot drags excessively, the grind may be too fine.
+As a general guideline, aim for a 25 to 35 second extraction.
+But taste matters more than the clock.
+A well-dialed shot tastes balanced, sweet, and full without bitterness.

 Drip Coffee Maker

+Most drip machines prefer a medium grind.
 If the coffee tastes bitter and heavy, the grind may be too fine.
 If it tastes weak or watery, the grind may be too coarse.
 Watch how quickly water moves through the brew basket and adjust accordingly.

 French Press

-Because French press is an immersion method, grind size primarily affects clarity and sediment rather than water flow.
+French Press brewing calls for a coarse grind that resembles sea salt or kosher salt in texture.
+Because French Press is an immersion method, grind size primarily affects clarity and sediment rather than water flow.
 Too fine creates a muddy texture and bitterness.
 Too coarse can produce a sharp, under-extracted cup.
+Adjust grind size and steep time together for best results.
+See our full French Press Brewing Guide for the complete method.

 AeroPress

 AeroPress offers flexibility.
 Short brew times with pressure generally favor finer grinds.
 Longer immersion recipes work better with medium to medium-coarse grinds.
+If pressing feels extremely difficult, the grind is likely too fine.
+If the cup tastes weak or overly acidic, try grinding finer.
+See our AeroPress Brewing Guide for recipes that put this flexibility to work.

 Cold Brew

+Cold brew requires an extra-coarse grind.
 Fine grounds increase surface area and can over-extract during long steeps, leading to bitterness and sludge.
 Coarse grounds promote smoother extraction and a cleaner, naturally sweet result.
+See our guide on how to make cold brew coffee at home for the full process.

 A Better Grind Deserves Better Coffee

 Grind size is one of the few variables you fully control at home.
 Mastering it can dramatically improve your coffee.
+But grind adjustments work best when the coffee itself is consistent and fresh.

 At I Have a Bean, we roast coffee the day you order it and ship it the same day.
 Every bag is clearly dated so you know exactly what you are brewing.
 That consistency gives you a reliable starting point, so small grind changes lead to meaningful improvements instead of guesswork.